There’s Something About Margaux

 I refer, you will not be surprised to learn, to the Mouton 2000.
-The millennium vintage was spectacular in Bordeaux, without a doubt, and there are a fair few 100 pointers, and the combination has engineered a tidy premium for many of these wines, but by a considerable margin Mouton Rothschild tops the lot.
-And it isn’t even a perfect wine.
-Scoring 96+ it lags behind several of its own stable (the 100 pointers from 1982 and 1986 for example, which cost a fraction of the price), but then it has “the bottle”.
+The millennium fine wine investments vintage was spectacular in Bordeaux, there are a fair few 100 pointers, and the combination has engineered a tidy premium for many of these wines.

-It is important to point out that trading en primeur is not as straightforward as trading physical cases.
-When people buy en primeur they are effectively taking out a contract with the vendor, usually a negociant or merchant, obliging the latter to deliver, once the wine goes into bottle.
-This is all perfectly straightforward unless the vendor goes bust and fails to meet its obligations, or if the buyer wants to trade on their “rights”.
+It’s important to point out that fine wine investments trading en primeur is not as straightforward as trading physical cases.
+When people buy en primeur, they effectively take out a contract with the vendor, usually a negociant or merchant, obliging the latter to deliver once the wine gets bottled.
+This is all perfectly straightforward unless the vendor goes bust and fails to meet its obligations, or if the buyer wants to trade on their own ‘rights’.

-The owner of these en primeur rights can theoretically sell on to another party, but the audit trail must be kept reasonably short because it has to lead back as clearly as possible to the original vendor, who won’t want several “claimants” pitching up for the same case.
-Under most circumstances when trading in en primeur is active, it is people selling back to the merchant from whom they bought.
+The owner of these en primeur rights can theoretically sell on to another party, but the audit trail must be kept reasonably short, since it must lead back as clearly as possible to the original vendor, who won’t want several ‘claimants’ pitching up for the same case.
+Most people who invest in fine wine with en primeur trades eventually sell back to the original merchant they bought from.

-If a negociant has sold en primeur to Bordeaux Index, let’s say, then it has a responsibility is to Bordeaux Index to deliver the eventually bottled wine.
-Whatever happens after this initial “futures” transaction, it is in Bordeaux Index’s best interests to be able to control matters until they have taken physical delivery.
-If they sell to client A, for example, then buy back from client A (whilst the wine is still en primeur), and sell in turn to client B, they retain control.
-If, however, client A sells to some random party with whom Bordeaux Index has no relationship then it can become messy.
+If a negociant has sold en primeur fine wine investments to Bordeaux Index, let’s say, then it has a responsibility to Bordeaux Index to deliver the eventually bottled wine.
+Whatever happens after this initial ‘futures’ transaction, it is in Bordeaux Index’s best interests to be able to control matters until they’ve taken physical delivery.
+If they sell to client A whilst the wine is still en primeur, for example, then buy back from client A and sell in turn to client B – they retain control.
+If, however, client A sells to some random party with whom Bordeaux Index has no relationship, then things become messy.

 All of which makes what is happening to Margaux 2015 right now very interesting indeed.

-Clearly someone in the market is very keen to lay their hands on the stuff, before it goes physical.
-From a market analyst’s perspective, to make a judgement on whether a move is sustainable or not, it is helpful to have a sense of the volumes being transacted, and if it is difficult to achieve this in the physical market it is nigh on impossible during the en primeur phase.
+Clearly someone in the market is very keen to lay their hands on the stuff before it goes physical.
+From a market analyst’s perspective, it is helpful to have a sense of the volumes being transacted, and if it’s difficult to achieve this in the physical market, then it’s nigh on impossible during the en primeur phase.

-What is not yet clear about Margaux 2015 is whether the price it is trading at currently is a fair reflection of market forces at work, or something akin to 2011, when predominantly Asian-based speculators drove many prices up to unsustainable levels in the mistaken belief that buyers would always be there.
-What is also uncertain is what the critics will opine when it goes into bottle, in the next couple of months.
+What is yet unclear about Margaux 2015 is whether its current price is a fair reflection of market forces at work, or something akin to 2011, when predominantly Asian-based speculators drove many prices up to unsustainable levels in the mistaken belief that buyers would always be there.
+Also uncertain, is what the critics will opine when it goes into bottle in the next couple of months.

-At present Neal Martin is sitting on a 98-100 point range.
-As we see from the chart above, Margaux 2015 at £12,800 is already way above even the 100 pointers of 1996 and 1990, in fact it is difficult to find a Margaux quite as expensive.
-It is hard to escape the conclusion that 100 points is the minimum that is priced in, so what might befall if it comes in at 98?
-Perhaps as with Mouton 2000 the critics’ score is irrelevant in this instance.
+At present, Neal Martin is sitting on a 98-100 point range.
+As we see from the chart above, Margaux 2015 at £12,800 is already way above even the 100 pointers of 1996 and 1990.
+In fact, it is difficult to find a Margaux quite as expensive.
+It’s hard to escape the conclusion that 100 points is the minimum that is priced in – so what might befall if it comes in at 98?
+Perhaps, as with Mouton 2000, the critics’ score is irrelevant in this instance.